ericoporto/ags-manual-wiki/Character.md

 Changes the room that the character is in, and positions him along one of the room edges.

-This command simulates the behaviour of the old "Go to room" interaction command from AGS 2.72 and previous versions.
+This command simulates the behavior of the old "Go to room" interaction command from AGS 2.72 and previous versions.
 If *newPosition* is not specified or is 0, the character will be placed on the opposite side of the new room, if he is within 10 pixels of a room edge in the current room.

-Altenatively, you can specify the position where he will get placed in the new room. *newPosition* can be 1000 for the left edge, 2000 for the right edge, 3000 for the bottom edge and 4000 for the top edge.
+Alternatively, you can specify the position where he will get placed in the new room. *newPosition* can be 1000 for the left edge, 2000 for the right edge, 3000 for the bottom edge and 4000 for the top edge.
 Then, add on the offset within that edge where you want to place the